anuraghazra/github-readme-stats/readme.md

 ### Customization

-You can customize the appearance of your `Stats Card` or `Repo Card` however you want with URL params.
+You can customize the appearance of your `Stats Card` or `Repo Card` however you wish with URL params.

 #### Common Options: